Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Power Converter Case Study

 In this subsection, we assume a zero quadrature current reference, i.e., $i_{q,ref} = 0$.
 The allowable set $\mathcal X_a$, as expressed in \cref{eq:allowable_set}, encoding the state constraints \cref{eq:power_converter_state_constraints}, are achieved through the following polynomials:

-Figures \ref{fig:stream_plot} (a) and (b) illustrates the safe set $\mathcal X_s$ and the nominal set $\mathcal X_n$ computed by the algorithm both without and with considering inputs constraints. \cref{tab:number_of_var_and_constr} summarizes both the number of variables associated with the respective SDPs and the number of constraints, derived from the summation of triangular elements within the positive semidefinite matrices.
+Figures \ref{fig:stream_plot} (a) and (b) illustrates the safe set $\mathcal X_s$ and the nominal region $\mathcal X_n$ computed by the algorithm both without and with considering inputs constraints. \cref{tab:number_of_var_and_constr} summarizes both the number of variables associated with the respective SDPs and the number of constraints, derived from the summation of triangular elements within the positive semidefinite matrices.
 The initialization procedure completed in 10 iterations, where each iteration took around 10 seconds.
 The main algorithm completed in 20 iterations, where each iteration took around 14 seconds.
-The degree of the polynomials are given in \cref{tab:polynomial_degrees}.
+The degree of the polynomials are given in \cref{tab:polynomial_degrees}. \ifthenelse{\boolean{shortversion}} {}{ Simulation results comparing the advanced safety filter with a basic safety filter are provided in the supplementary material. }

-\afterReviewChangedBox{The proposed safety filter introduces additional guarantees, which make it more stringent and, as noted in the introduction, more suitable in already established industrial setups.
-However, due these system requirements, it now represents a new category that prioritizes the preservation of the legacy control, enhancing composability, preventing a direct performance comparison between conventional safety filters and our novel setup.
-Nonetheless, side-by-side plots in \cref{fig:simulation_convergence_rate} are included that illustrate the additional guarantees compared to a basic safety filter in selected scenarios.
-The advanced safety filter $u_s(x)$ is based on the previously computed CLF $V(x)$ and CBFs $B_1(x)$ and $B_2(x)$, and is compared to a basic safety filter $u_\text{SF}(x)$ using the same CBFs: